Los Angeles Employment Lawyer for Wronged Employees in the Workplace

 • Damage Limits: Federal law caps damages in many cases; California often allows larger recoveries.

-How the California Fair Employment and Housing Act (FEHA) Protects Workers
+Employee Rights Under California’s Fair Employment and Housing Act (FEHA)

-• Discrimination based on protected characteristics such as race, religion, gender, disability, and more.
+• Discriminating based on protected characteristics such as race, religion, gender, sexual orientation, disability, age, or medical condition.

-• Harassment by coworkers, supervisors, or even clients and third parties.
+• Allowing harassment by coworkers, supervisors, or even non-employees, like clients or vendors.

 Speak to a Lawyer Before You Quit or Sign Anything

-What Are the Filing Deadlines for Workplace Legal Claims in California?
+Legal Deadlines for Filing Workplace Claims in California

 Workplace claims in Los Angeles and across all of California have strict deadlines.
 Missing even one can block your right to sue.
-Time limits vary by claim type, law, and whether you must first file with the CRD or EEOC.
+These time limits vary depending on the type of claim:

 • Wrongful Termination (Public Policy Violation): 2 years from the date of termination.